top of page

 • Birch

-What you see in Peninsula State Park is a boreal forest, normally found further north in Canada, we are here at the bottom fringe in Door County.
+What you see in Peninsula State Park is a boreal forest, normally found further north in Canada.
+We are here at the bottom fringe in Door County.
 These trees thrive in cool escarpment microclimates and coastal forests due to the cooling effect of the water.
-One of the most striking things you'll see along your adventures are cedars cling dramatically to cliff edges, their roots gripping rock like ancient fingers, truly a lesson in fortitude for us humans.
+One of the most striking things you'll see along your adventures are cedars clinging dramatically to cliff edges, their roots gripping rock like ancient fingers—a true lesson in fortitude for us humans.
 Birdwatchers will also love Peninsula—bald eagles, osprey, loons, warblers, and pelicans are regularly sighted along the shore and islands.

 The Strawberry Islands: A Quiet Natural Haven